23 Best Things To Do In Lakeland, FL 2025

 Does Lakeland have a beach?

-Lakeland is located in the heart of Florida, so no, there are no beaches.
-However, there are several great beaches within an hour or two of Lakeland!
+Lakeland is located in the heart of Florida, so there are no beaches.
+However, several great beaches are within an hour or two of Lakeland!

 - Clearwater Beach